troyrowan/imputation-pipeline/README.md

 `cp config/master_config.json config/my_imprun_config.json`

 Add run-specific information into config file:
-* Only first three items should need changed
+* Only the following items should need changed
 * Updates to reference should be reflected in updated master config (which you can get from a `git pull`)
 * `sample`
     + List of `.ped` file prefixes in the format: `nsnps.date.nindividuals.manifest`